asakura42/Fountain.js/readme.md

 - Automatic sequences numbering
 - Support anchor in URL
 - Navigation with Left and Right arrows key between clicked character dialog lines
+- Navigation with Up and Down arrows to go to dialog line next to the last clicked one

 ### Initialization